neverpmhere/wallet-generator/README.md

 Errors:

-found_addresses.txt must be in the same folder as .py
+found_addresses.txt must be in the same folder as .py or .exe

 only ENG characters must be used in the path